Why are young Canadians and Americans now travelling to Australia?

 You know that beautiful balmy evening feel that you encounter when you go on holiday?
 Well that’s every single night of the week when you finish work.
 It really is a working holiday in every sense!

-Then there’s you encounter on a working holiday.
-Firstly there’s the experiences on the travels, you could be watching sunset at Uluru, watching 500 penguins come in at Phillip Island or Scuba Diving the Great Barrier Reef.
+Then there’s what you encounter on a working holiday.
+Firstly there’s the experiences during the travels.
+You could be watching the sunset at Uluru, checking out 500 penguins come in at Phillip Island or Scuba Diving the Great Barrier Reef.